karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 Running the process-flow will generate three different types of results:

-- a json formatted complete report,
+- a json formatted report,
 - conserved model settings ("pickle" files) for all combinations of regressor and target features, and
 - plot of feature importances and model predictions, also for all combinations of regressor and target features (optional).